 If you've owned the stock for over a year, you get a tax deduction for its full appreciated value.
 Plus, you avoid the capital gain taxes you'd have to pay if you sold it.

 To make a transfer, download this PDF file [65K] and follow the instructions.
 Your financial advisor can tell you more.
-Call Robin Phillips at (212) 636-6239 or email her for more information.
+For more information call General Manager Chuck Singleton at (718) 817-4550, or write via email.

 Annuities: Let Your Gift Earn

 Did you know there's a way to provide for your parents and WFUV at the same time?
 An annuity with FUV can pay a generous current income for your folks, and the remainder goes to your favorite public radio station.